VasilGVasilev/InterviewPrep/php/basic-testing.md

 {
     public function testSave()
     {
-        // Your test code goes here
+        // Your test code goes here, and unlike the Unit test version, we check the whole communication by simulating the browser
     }
 }
 ```